How do I create a dieline in Adobe Illustrator, In Design or Photoshop?

 The dieline is typically placed into the artwork print file as a separate layer, which allows the user to ensure it is correctly located relative to the print component.

 How to set the dieline

 Firstly, ensure all your artwork is set up in CMYK format.
-If you are unsure how to do this, refer to our separate guide for setting up colours.
+If you are unsure how to do this, refer to our separate guide for setting up spot colours to CMYK.

 In order for the dielines to be separated from the CMYK artwork so they do not print, they are typically set to a spot colour.
-We prefer the Full Cutline to be set to one colour and the Fold line set to another.
+We prefer the full cutline to be set to one colour and the fold line set to a different colour.
 The dielines should be set on separate layers and named accordingly, as shown below.